A central page for references, papers cited and resources linked on this website.

-The survey closely replicates all other surveys of ex-smokers, except for the now-visible effect of ecigs (all surveys show about 70% quit unassisted, and the pharmaceutically-assisted group is always a fraction of the size; thus self-motivation is by far the most successful method).
+The survey closely replicates all other surveys of ex-smokers (except for the now-visible effect of ecigs): all surveys show about 70% quit unassisted, and the pharmaceutically-assisted group is always a fraction of the size; thus self-motivation is by far the most successful method.
 This is the first survey to show a clinically-significant effect (3% or greater) for ecigs.
-It will probably grow by 1%+ per year, indicating that there are some years to go before the percentage succeeding with ecigs equals that for pharmaceutical interventions.
+It will probably grow by 1%+ per year.

 "Going by the Global Adult Tobacco Survey, India has an estimated 27.49 crore tobacco users including 16.37 crore users of smokeless tobacco and 7 crore smokers.
 The remaining 4 crore use both."